EMERGING MARKETS-Latam stocks choppy on Europe worries

 Brazilian markets will be closed on Tuesday for a holiday,

-and volumes were weak on Monday as many traders took the day
+and volumes could be weak Monday as many traders took the day

 off for a four-day weekend.